Palantir Technologies Inc. (NYSE:PLTR) Insider Alexander C. Karp Sells 638,629 Shares

-Palantir Technologies Inc. (NYSE:PLTR) insider Alexander C. Karp sold 638,629 shares of the stock in a transaction dated Tuesday, September 28th.
-The shares were sold at an average price of $25.78, for a total value of $16,463,855.62.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+Palantir Technologies Inc. (NYSE:PLTR) insider Alexander C. Karp sold 638,629 shares of the business’s stock in a transaction dated Thursday, September 30th.
+The stock was sold at an average price of $24.28, for a total value of $15,505,912.12.
+The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.

 Alexander C. Karp also recently made the following trade(s):